leolongobuco/leolongobuco/README.md

 	align="right"
 />

-- 🔭 I’m currently working at Sinch
+- 🔭 I’m currently working at StoneCo
 - 💬 Ask me about Node.js
 - 📫 How to reach me: longobucoleonardo@gmail.com
 - 👨‍🎓 Student at Senac Tech: Computer Technician